hardyoyo/ucdlfx19-serverspec-workshop/ucdlfx19-serverspec-workshop.md

 to staging or prod, ServerSpec is a great fit.
 If you want to write tests that can survive a long time and still be clear about what they expect, ServerSpec is the tool you should use.
 If you aren't doing this kind of testing, it's a good starting point.
+And, it's why we're here today, so let's start!
 ---
 # Three Scenarios...
 ## getting ready (1 of 3)
 * you do not have to follow along on your computer, you can just watch me
 * slides are at: [github.com/hardyoyo/ucdlfx19-serverspec-workshop](https://github.com/hardyoyo/ucdlfx19-serverspec-workshop)
 * if you do want to follow along, you need Ruby 2.5.1 or higher installed
+Note:
+So, I have three scenarios we will work through for writing some tests.
+I appologize if these scenarios hit a little close to home, I tried to keep them simple and also kinda realistic.
+You can get the markdown file I am using to drive this presentation, it is at that URL, and will let you copy/paste code if you're following along with me.
 ---
 # Three Scenarios...
 ## getting ready (2 of 3)